-- Non-credit fees are not finalised for 2020/21 but are currently £340 for the year.
+- Non-credit fees are currently £340 for the year.
 This will be billed to your student account during November.

 - PGR students: If your School is going to fund your IWLP module please get the PGR agreement form signed by your School Director of Teaching & Learning.
 Those not being

 funded will be charged £340 to their student account in November.